FrostBiil/public/README.md

 ### ☕ Java Projects (Located in java/)
 - **[Breakout](java/Breakout)**: This project is currently in progress and will be published soon.
 Expected Release Date: 23/01/2025.
 Stay tuned for a classic recreation of the Breakout game built in Java, showcasing object-oriented programming principles and fun gameplay mechanics.
+- **[Ninjagame](java/Ninjagame)**: A turn-based combat game designed to implement Test-Driven Development (TDD) using JUnit 4/5.
+The game follows a structured testing approach to ensure combat logic, enemy AI, and player interactions work as expected.

 ### 🗃️ SQL Projects (Located in sql/)
 - Currently, there are no published projects in this section, but stay tuned!
 I'm actively working on exciting projects, and they will be added here soon. 😊